|

 Various venues |

 As a core component of the Chinese Culture Festival, the theme of this year Chinese Opera Festival is "Righteousness and Loyalty in Chinese Opera".
 The programme features a selection of classics from different operatic genres that expounds the values of loyalty and righteousness.
-Leading troupes representing mainstream genres and three regional bangzi vocal traditions will present heartrending portrayals of classic heroic gures on Chinese opera stage.
+Leading troupes representing mainstream genres and three regional bangzi vocal traditions will present heartrending portrayals of classic heroic figures on Chinese opera stage.
 Through showcasing the four aspects of expertise required in Chinese opera – singing, line-delivery, acting and martial arts – the virtuosic performers will take the audience on journeys of courage, sacrifice and moral integrity that have long defined the heroic ethos of Chinese culture.

 Introduction

 Leading wusheng (military male) heavyweights from four major Peking Opera troupes assemble unprecedentedly in Hong Kong to flex their muscles in three fascinating programmes.
 Celebrated as 'the foremost wusheng of our time', Xi Zhonglu joins Wei Xuelei of the Jingju Theater Company of Beijing and Chen Lin of the Shanghai Jingju Theatre Company to set the stage with The Battle at Changbanpo and The Incident at Hanjin Crossing, spectacular works that capture the heroic spirit of the Three Kingdoms.
 Wang Xilong, from the Shanghai Jingju Theatre Company, elaborates his military painted-face role in two iconic works.
-Wang Daxing from the Tianjin Peking Opera Theatre demonstrates valour of the fully armoured role in The Pulley, while Lu Meng of the Hubei Provincial Peking Opera Theatre presents the dynamic close combat style in Seven for a Righteous Cause.
+Wang Daxing from the Tianjin Peking Opera Theatre demonstrates valour of the fully armoured role in The Pulley, while Lu Meng of the Hubei Provincial Peking Opera Theatre presents the dynamic close-combat style in Seven for a Righteous Cause.

 Programme Details